PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

 * Keep pushing and helping make the web secure end to end for users and developers

-This is the year that Flash is all but gone on the web, and we need to make sure we keep content and experiences on the web!
+This is the year that Flash is all but gone on the web (it will still be around, but the hurdles for users will be high), and we need to make sure we keep content and experiences on the web!
 Video, Games and Restaurant sites with snazzy interfaces.
 We have the best platform for people to create these experiences and we have the broadest reach.
 Let's show them why and how to web.

 These are just some of the goals that as an industry I would love us to share